 Each public body has an Access and Privacy Coordinator/Contact person which is listed in the Access and Privacy Contacts.
 That person’s role is to answer questions and help you identify the records you wish to see.
 They can be contacted in person, by email, mail or by telephone and can answer questions and arrange for access to a public body's records.

-If you can’t find the department or public body you’re looking for, contact Information Access and Privacy Office.
+If you can’t find the department or public body you’re looking for, contact the Access and Privacy Office.

 ATIPP General Awareness Course